 - Fulfill all assessment, administrative and logistics requests made by IMEAc office and assessors for the purpose of carrying out the assessment efficiently and effectively;

 - Release and share best practices in IMEAc Benchmarking Database;

-- Pay the full assessment fees within 30 days before the site visit assessment; and
+- Pay the full assessment fees within 30 days before the site visit assessment.

-- The SAR should be prepared using the IMEAc SAR template which consists of Organization Profile and all 199 standards of TMC.WFE.BME 2017 standards.
-It should be written in font TH SarabunPSK or TH Sarabun New size 16 or in English font Times New Raman size 12.
-Organization chart and a glossary of abbreviations and terminologies used in the report should be provided;
+- The SAR should be written in font TH SarabunPSK or TH Sarabun New size 14 or in English font Times New Roman size 12.
+Organization chart, administrative medical program chart and a glossary of abbreviations and terminologies used in the report should be provided;

 - The SAR should not be more than 150 A4 pages.
 The content of the SAR should consist of:

 - Part 1: Introduction